 We also develop custom programs to cater to the specific interests of your own private group.
 We design fun, experiential, outdoor adventures for schools and private groups.
 Substantial discounts for groups of 6 or more.
 Contact us to receive more information for your group, OR to inquire about scholarships and discounts for referrals.

-Beginning in the fall of 2017, Student Travel adventures are available in a new day-camp format.
+Beginning in November, 2017, Student Travel adventures are available in a new day-camp format.
 Most Hawaii camp programs only serve keiki up to age 12.
 Teens need their own adventures!
 With that in mind, we are excited to offer a daily selection of tours designed exclusively for teens.
 Each day of the week we travel to different parts of the island, offering fun, exciting and educational Big Island adventures to small groups of teens age 13+, for as little as $99/day.

 Private customized family adventure tours are also available.
 Contact us with questions or for more information.